-FOOD AND BEVERIDGE PACKAGING: Robots help packagers work more efficiently, increasing output and reducing change over time.
+In the food and beverage industry, robots help packagers work more efficiently, increasing output and reducing change over time.
 But they address hygiene concerns too.
-One company in the UK saw firsthand the benefits of automation, which helped the pancake producer streamline its packaging process.
+Honeytop Specialty Foods Ltd., a company in the U.K., saw firsthand the benefits of automation, which helped the pancake producer streamline its packaging process.

-Honeytop Specialty Foods, a bread products producer in the UK, understands that every aspect of its food production and packing process has to be efficient, hygienic, flexible and most importantly, productive.
-One of its most popular products, pancakes, was previously packed by hand, a labor intensive process.
+Honeytop, which produces bread products, understands that every aspect of its food production and packing process has to be efficient, hygienic, flexible, and most importantly, productive.
+One of its most popular products, pancakes, was previously packed by hand, a labor-intensive process.
 To address this lack of efficiency, the company began looking for an automated picking and stacking solution at its factory in Dunstable, Bedfordshire.
-They chose the help of ABB system integrator.
+It chose the help of ABB systems integrator.

-A camera mounted in front of each robot locates every individual pancake?s position on the moving conveyor below.
+A camera mounted in front of each robot locates every individual pancake’s position on the moving conveyor below.
 The image is then communicated to the robot, and the ABB PickMaster 3.2 software tells each robot precisely which pancake to pick.
-RG Luma designed the software so that it could recognize overlapping product.
+RG Luma designed the software so that it could recognize overlapping products.

 In addition to speed and efficiency, Honeytop places great importance on the issue of sanitation, especially with handling food items.
 The new automation system eliminates human error and ensures that no human hand touches the pancakes before they reach supermarket shelves, helping to prevent product contamination.